-- Provide retail and services that meet the needs of the surrounding community, particularly current residents. - Provide quality, affordable housing and maintain housing affordability over the longterm within the TIF district. - · Honor and preserve community identity. - Create a land use pattern that promotes the development of vibrant anchors that are gathering places for the community. - Create a development with high-quality urban design and architectural design that supports a more walkable, pedestrian-scale environment and that reflects the scale and character of the neighborhood. - · Strengthen connections to Downtown. - Preservation of open green space. - Please reference pages 23, 34, & 68 of the Memphis Uptown Community Plan
+- Provide a grocery store or fresh food retail use that serves the surrounding community, particularly current residents. - Provide quality, affordable housing and maintain affordability over the long-term within the TIF district. - · Honor and preserve community identity. - Create a land use pattern that promotes the development of vibrant anchors that are gathering places for the community. - Create a development with high-quality urban and architectural design that supports a more walkable, pedestrianscale environment that reflects the scale and character of the neighborhood. - · Strengthen connections to Downtown.